- More than 192,000 residents are enrolled in Medicare in South Dakota.1

 Original Medicare does not cover outpatient prescription drugs.
-More than half of Original Medicare beneficiaries have supplemental coverage via an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.
-But Medicare enrollees without drug coverage through Medicaid or an employer-sponsored plan need to obtain Medicare Part D prescription coverage.
-Part D coverage can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan that includes Medicare Part D enrollment.
+More than half of Original Medicare beneficiaries have supplemental coverage via an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription drug coverage.13 But Medicare enrollees without prescription drug coverage through Medicaid or an employer-sponsored plan may need to obtain Medicare Part D prescription drug coverage.
+Part D prescription drug coverage can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan that includes Medicare Part D prescription drug coverage.

-For 2021 coverage of prescription drugs in South Dakota, there are 28 stand-alone Medicare Part D plans for sale, with premiums that range from about $7 to $105/month.
+For 2024 coverage of prescription drugs in South Dakota, there are 22 stand-alone Medicare Part D prescription drug plans available, with premiums that start as low as 50 cents per month.4

-As of September 2020, there were 110,294 Medicare beneficiaries in South Dakota who had coverage for prescription drugs under stand-alone Medicare Part D plans.
-Another 17,691 had Part D prescription coverage as part of their Medicare Advantage plans.
+As of mid-2023, there were 110,039 Medicare beneficiaries in South Dakota who had coverage for prescription drugs under stand-alone Medicare Part D prescription drug plans.
+Another 31,065 had Part D prescription coverage as part of their Medicare Advantage Prescription Drug plans (ie, MA-PDs).1 Although the number of South Dakota beneficiaries with MA-PD coverage is growing, it’s still a small segment of overall Part D coverage in the state.
+Nationwide, there are now more people with MA-PD coverage than with stand-alone Part D coverage, but that’s not the case in South Dakota.

-Medicare Part D enrollment follows the same schedule as Medicare Advantage: Beneficiaries can enroll in a Part D plan when they’re first eligible for Medicare, and the annual enrollment period (October 15 to December 7) provides an opportunity to enroll or change plans, with coverage effective the following January.
+Medicare Part D prescription drug plan enrollment follows the same schedule as Medicare Advantage plans: Beneficiaries can enroll in a Medicare Part D prescription drug plan when they’re first eligible for Medicare, and the Medicare Annual Enrollment Period (October 15 to December 7) provides an opportunity to enroll or change Medicare Advantage, Medicare Supplement or Medicare Part D prescription drug plans, with coverage effective the following January.

 How does Medicaid provide financial assistance to Medicare beneficiaries in South Dakota?